wubba438/Open_Science_B1/README.md

 ### Files
 The codes are located in 3 files.
-The first 2 files are mainlyinherited from the work of another research group, here I have attached the github link to their project : https://github.com/AF-Cabouat/Wikipedia-Block-log
+The first 2 files are mainly inherited from the work of another research group, here I have attached the github link to their project : https://github.com/AF-Cabouat/Wikipedia-Block-log

 1 Fetch_Block_Log_data.ipynb It does:
 - Data scrapping